sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 - A video moving from wide to tight framing.

-- A shot transitioning to closer view.
+- A shot transitioning to a more focused view.

-- A video showing increasing intimacy.
+- A video showing a narrowing perspective.

 - A shot with decreasing frame width.

-- A video moving closer to subject.

-- A shot narrowing its perspective.

-- A video with reducing frame size.
+- A video with a contracting frame size.

-- A shot closing in on subject.
+- The shot size decreases over time.

+- The shot size changes from a wide view to a close-up.

+- The framing shifts from a larger to a smaller shot size.

+- The video tightens from a wide shot to a closer composition.

+- The shot gradually or abruptly moves from a broader to a narrower perspective.

 </details>